EU-Australia Free Trade Agreement

 Despite a more transparent process, the EU trade agenda is still dominated by corporate interests and there are still key issues of concern in this proposed agreement:

-- EU global Pharmaceutical companies are pushing for longer monopolies on biologic medicines to match the EU standard of 10 years (Australia has five years). this is in addition to the 20-year patent monopolies on all new medicines.
+- EU global Pharmaceutical companies are pushing for longer data proteciton monopolies on biologic medicines to match the EU standard of 10 years (Australia has five years). this is in addition to the 20-year patent monopolies on all new medicines.

 - E-Commerce rules to suit the needs of global digital companies and restrict governments from regulating them.
 The EU model has some privacy protections, but in the wake of Facebook and other data abuse scandals, we need stronger privacy and other protections for consumers.
 Some proposed e-commerce rules also reinforce the global dominance of existing digital companies.